tushar93026/SIH-Smart-Education/README.md

 # SIH-Smart-Education
 Welcome to the Smart Education Website, an innovative platform designed to enhance the learning experience through interactive and dynamic content.
-This web application is built using HTML, CSS, and JavaScript to provide a user-friendly and engaging environment for both students and educators.
+This web application is built using HTML and CSS to provide a user-friendly and engaging environment for both students and educators.

 Features

 1.User Authentication: Secure login and registration system for both students and educators.
 2.Dashboard: Personalized dashboards for users, displaying relevant courses, announcements, and progress.
 3.Courses: Browse, enroll, and participate in interactive courses with multimedia content.